skarbat/videoenc/README.md

 All source is licensed under GPLv3, except the source released as demo by Allwinner.

-All code in the following folders: "aw", "Camera" and "watermark" have been released by AW as part of their demos, and follow whatever Allwinner license is.
+All code in the following folders: "aw", "Camera", blobs and "watermark" have been released by AW as part of their demos, and they follow whatever Allwinner's license is.

 Compiling the Encoder
 =====================